Blog vs. Podcast: What Are the Key Differences?

 Builds authority and credibility

 Captivating blog posts can keep you in front of your audience and establish your authority in the space.
 Podcasting falls short in this area.
 So, leverage blogging to grow and scale your online business.
+Consider using blog posts to share your expertise, showcase your thought leadership, and gain credibility within your industry, all of which can be powerful for your business growth.

 Strong competition